digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/download/cnqs-installation.rst

 =============

-Access to the `CN-Quickstart Github repository <https://github.com/digital-asset/cn-quickstart>`__ and `CN Docker repository <https://digitalasset.jfrog.io/ui/native/canton-network-docker>`__ is needed to successfully pull the Digital Asset artifacts from JFrog Artifactory.
+Access to the `CN-Quickstart Github repository <https://github.com/digital-asset/cn-quickstart>`__ and `digitalasset-docker.jfrog.io` JFrog Artifactory docker repository is needed to successfully pull the Digital Asset artifacts..

 If you need access or additional support, [contact us](https://www.digitalasset.com/contact-us?comments=I%27m%20requesting%20access%20to%20jFrog).